jakbich/SPOT/README.md

  catkin build
  source <your_ws>/devel/setup.bash
 ```
+* `Resource not found: yocs_velocity_smoother` error might occur; in that case, build your workspace again.

 ### Gazebo Worlds
 Add `models` directory to the GAZEBO_MODEL_PATH environment variable.
 You can add the following line to the end of your ~/.bashrc: